 Insurance companies often look out for their own best interests when making settlement offers to accident victims.
 Sometimes a quick settlement is offered that is far less than what the victim deserves.
-A personal injury attorney with experience in bike accidents and insurance company negotiation can protect victims from low-ball offers by negotiating for a fair amount.
-If a fair settlement cannot be reached through negotiation, a Boston personal injury attorney will take the victim’s case to court.
+A personal injury attorney with experience in Boston bicycle accidents and insurance company negotiation can protect bike accident victims from low-ball offers by negotiating for a fair amount.
+If a fair settlement cannot be reached through negotiation, Boston bicycle accident attorneys will take the victim’s case to court.
 Insurance companies don’t want the expense and liability of a court case and will often be more willing to negotiate when they see a victim has a lawyer willing to fight on their behalf.

-If you have been injured in a bike accident, the statute of limitations in Massachusetts sets a strict time limit on how long after an accident you can file a personal injury claim.
+If you have been injured in a bike accident, the statute of limitations in Massachusetts sets a strict time limit on how long after an accident you can file bicycle accident claims.
 Contact a Boston personal injury attorney as soon as possible after an accident to avoid statute of limitation exclusions.
 You deserve full compensation for your injuries.
 Don’t settle for less.

 Jason Stone Injury Lawyers is a team of legal professionals with over 20 years experience in personal injury law.
 With over $60 million dollars awarded to clients, Jason Stone has the proven track record clients can trust.
 Arguing with an insurance adjuster is the last thing you need to be thinking about after an accident.
 The team at Jason Stone will handle the negotiations on your behalf and won’t settle for less than you deserve.
-Contact Jason Stone today to set up your free consultation with our Boston bicycle accident lawyers.
-Available 24 hours a day, 7 days a week.
+Contact Jason Stone today to set up your free consultation.
+A Boston bike accident lawyer is available 24 hours a day, 7 days a week.
 Phone (800)577-5188.